Niklas6/ML-asset-pricing/README.md

 Current modelling approaches include:

 - Ridge regression
-- Decision trees
 - Random forests
 - Extra trees
 - XGBoost regressors
+- LGBMBoost regressor
 - A small neural-network regressor

-The evaluation is currently based on walk-forward out-of-sample R-squared and RMSE-style error metrics.
-A portfolio backtest layer is planned so the predictions can also be evaluated using rank correlation, long-short returns, Sharpe ratio, drawdown, turnover, and transaction-cost sensitivity.
+The evaluation is currently based on out of sample metrics comparing the result to the risk free rate in the R^2 metrics.

+## Project results

 ## Repository Structure